 - Given the high degree of electrification of end-use across the IPCC Lower 2°C scenarios by 2050, these scenarios on average require about twice the energy input to produce the required electricity versus today.

-- To attain the level of renewables envisioned in the scenarios, much faster deployment of solar and wind versus recent years would be required .
-Solar would be required to deploy at 7.5 times the recent historic rate over the next three decades, and wind at about 3.5 times the recent rate.
+- To attain the level of renewables envisioned in the scenarios will require much faster deployment of solar and wind.
+Solar would be required to deploy at 6 times the recent historic rate over the next three decades, and wind at about 4 times the recent rate.
 The Outlook assumes solar and wind will be deployed at about twice the historic rate, considering available policy support and reduced effectiveness areas with lower resource quality.

-- Nuclear significantly increases its contribution to power generation in the IPCC scenarios, to a level almost double what the Outlook assumes by 2050.
+- Nuclear increases its contribution to power generation in the IPCC scenarios, to a level 30% more than the Outlook assumes by 2050.